MaybeNotABob/edit-server/README.md

 **Test**

 Compile both the reader and writing files.
 Execute the writer.exe which will append a fixed size structure to the end of the reader.exe.
 Using the hostname github.com and port 6666 this is 16 bytes in total.
-Execute the reader will read the settings from within itself.
+Execuing the reader will result in the settings being read back from within.
+The screenshots below show this change viewed using a hex editor.

 Before: